What is a cookie?

 These monitor how visitors move around the Website and how they reached it.
 This is used so that we can see total (not individual) figures on which types of content users enjoy most, for instance.
 We utilise cookies to analyse how our visitors use the Website and to monitor website performance.
 This allows us to provide a high quality experience by customising our offering and quickly identifying and fixing any issues that arise, e.g., which method of linking between pages is most effective, why some pages are receiving error messages, etc.

 These cookies are used to recognise repeat visitors to the Website and in conjunction with other information we hold to attempt to record specific browsing information (that is, about the way you arrive at the Website, pages you view, options you select, information you enter and the path you take through the Website).
-These may used to recommend content we think you'll be interested in based on what you're looked at before.
+These may used to recommend content we think you'll be interested in based on what you have looked at before.

 Third party cookies